dotnet/docs-aspire/docs/get-started/aspire-overview.md

 .NET Aspire is an opinionated, cloud ready stack for building observable, production ready, distributed applications.​ .NET Aspire is delivered through a collection of NuGet packages that handle specific cloud-native concerns.
 Cloud-native apps often consist of small, interconnected pieces or microservices rather than a single, monolithic code base.
 Cloud-native apps generally consume a large number of services, such as databases, messaging, and caching.

+> [!NOTE]
+> A _distributed application_ is one that uses computational resources across multiple nodes, such as containers run on different hosts.
+Such nodes must communicate across the network to deliver responses to users.
+A cloud-native app is a specific type of distributed app that takes full advantage of the scalability, resilience, and manageability of cloud infrastructures.

 .NET Aspire helps with:

 - [**Orchestration**](#orchestration): .NET Aspire provides features for running and connecting multi-project applications and their dependencies.